FrankSkep/jwt-rest-api/README.md

-# Jwt Auth API
+# Jwt REST API

-JwtAuthAPI is an authentication API based on JWT (JSON Web Tokens) built with Spring Boot.
+JwtAuthAPI is a JWT (JSON Web Tokens) based authentication API built with Spring Boot.

 ## Requirements

 - Java 21
 - Maven
-- PostgreSQL (or any other compatible database)
+- PostgreSQL (or any compatible database)

-## Configuration
+## Setup

 1. Clone the repository: